yarnpkg/berry/packages/gatsby/content/advanced/lexicon.md

 ### Plug'n'Play

 Plug'n'Play is an alternative installation strategy that, instead of generating the typical `node_modules` directories, generate one single file that is then injected into Node to let it know where to find the installed packages.
-Starting from the v2, Plug'n'Play became the default strategy for Javascript projects.
+Starting from the v2, Plug'n'Play becomes the default installation strategy for Javascript projects.

 See also: [Plug'n'Play](/features/pnp)

 ### PnP

 See [Plug'n'Play](#plugnplay)

+### Portal

+A portal is a dependency that uses the `portal:` protocol, pointing to a package located on the disk.

+Contrary to the `link:` protocol (which can point to any location but cannot have dependencies), Yarn will setup its dependency map in such a way that not only will the dependent package be able to access the file referenced through the portal, but the portal itself will also be able to access its own dependencies.
+Even peer dependencies!

 ### Project